 The reasoning for this is the North end is much more narrow and there is a drop of about 8 feet which makes this more difficult for most.
 This can be bypassed if you’re up for climbing up the cliffs on the side, but the South end of Big Horn Canyon is much more dog-friendly and easy to navigate for the average hiker.

-Late spring and fall are the best times to hike to Big Horn Canyon.
 The trail is sandy and exposed for the first 2 miles which would make this absolutely dreadful during the summer and unsafe for any dogs.
+Summer temperatures can reach 90-100 degrees and sometimes even higher.
+If you want to tough it out no one will stop you, but please leave your dog at home!

 You can download my Big Horn Canyon track and gain access to my library of all tracked hikes.
 Once downloaded, you can load it into your own trusty device for ease of mind!

-Hiking Big Horn Canyon
+Big Horn Canyon, Escalante.

 The beginning of the hike is not impressive whatsoever.
 It honestly was uneventful for it is 100% exposed, sandy, and crosses a muddy (and dry in some areas) wash.
 There are free range cattle in this area so we saw a few of them along with cow pies.